epiccreeper10/Chess-960/README.md

 ### En passant
 When a pawn is on its fifth rank and the opponent's pawn moves two squares forward, the first pawn can capture it as if it had only moved one square forward, landing on the square behind the opponent's pawn.

-### Castling (Kingside)
-The king moves two squares toward the rook on its original square, and the rook moves to the square next to the king.

-### Castling (Queenside)
-The king moves two squares toward the rook on its original square, and the rook moves to the square next to the king on the opposite side.

 ### Promotion
 When a pawn reaches the eighth rank, it is promoted to a queen.